 Are regulations limiting the effectiveness of charter schools?

-There are many regulations traditional and charter schools have to abide by that making decision for the academic well-being of the students presents challenges.
+There are many regulations traditional and charter schools have to abide by that present challenges in making decisions for the academic well-being of the students.

-Education does not and should not imply preparing for English Language Arts and Math tests.
-It is crucial, no doubt, but education is about the “whole-child.”
+Education does not and should not only prepare for English Language Arts and Math tests.
+That is crucial, no doubt, but education is about the “whole-child.”